evereux/flicket/FAQ.md

 ## SetUp

-For set-up instructions see `README.md` available on github.
+For set-up instructions see `README.md`.

 ## Tickets